 The ex-digger was formally employed by the Commonwealth War Graves Commission as a labourer and gardener, and then custodian of the Australian National Memorial.

 Announcing the appointment, Colonel Walter Dollman said: “He was so interested in everything.
 He is a splendid chap, and gave us a lot of information about the war graves and what is being done.”

 Construction on Australia’s memorial did not begin until 1936, but the former dairy farmer had plenty to keep him busy.

-The ‘lean and lanky Australian’, known as ‘Sharley’ to the locals, was a popular figure Villers-Bretonneux.
-He also remained a member of the Returned Services League in Unley, South Australia, and wrote to them about his life in France.
+The ‘lean and lanky Australian’, known as ‘Sharley’ to the locals, was a popular figure in Villers-Bretonneux.
+He also remained a member of the Returned Services League in Unley, South Australia, and wrote to members about his life in France.